Kaoh Trong, the Island of Kings

 Many legends run through this country and all of Indochina.
 Many are the product of the most popular imagination, certainly not devoid of charm and romance, such as, for example, the one that tells of the origin of Cambodia as a wedding dowry from a land that emerged from the swamps:

-It is not known whether this legend is a figment of popular imagination, originated as a fairy tale to be told to children, or is drawn from some truth lost to the ages.
+It is not known whether this legend is a figment of popular imagination, or originated as a fable to be told to children, or drawn from some truth albeit lost in the time of the ages.

-But it must be said – for the sake of the record – that similar legends are also reported for the birth of other places or islands around the world, even in Europe, which makes the latter version closer to a fairy tale.
+But it must be said – for the record – that similar legends are also reported to have originated in other places or islands a bit around the world, even in Europe, which precisely makes the latter version closer to a fable.

 What is certain, however, is the great variety of Southeast Asian folk beliefs and how varied and different the names can be in meaning depending on who you talk to or ask for explanations.